Andrea Cesaro

 Andrea Cesaro (born 10 April 1986) is an Italian footballer who most recently played for Celano.

 Biography

 Born in Rome, Lazio, Cesaro started his career with A.S.
 Roma.
 In 2002, he was released.
 He then played for Serie D team Celano.
 In July 2005 he was loaned to Internazionale's youth team but returned to Celano in mid-season.
 The club won promotion to Serie C2 as playoff winner in 2006.

-In 2007–08 season, he was sold to Serie C1 team Salernitana in co-ownership deal but bought back by Celano in June 2008.
+In the 2007–08 season, he was sold to Serie C1 team Salernitana in co-ownership deal but bought back by Celano in June 2008.